G0PLY/DCLXVI_X/README.md

 DCLXVI Beta Version Xb
 =======

-(You will need a Diablo CD to use this)
+(You will need a copy of Diablo and Hellfire to use this)
 =======

 Diablo 1 Mod DCLXVI by G0PLY,